 All teaching is tightly integrated with research.
 In the MEG hands-on course, for instance, each post-graduate student takes part in the data recording and analysis under expert supervision.
 The data collected in this course is utilized for a publication in an international refereed journal, in which the students are co-authors.
 Thus, the teaching and research form a symbiotic interplay, which is motivating for both the student and the supervisor as well as a guarantee of high quality.

-Please find more information here on how to apply for studies in University of Helsinki.
+Please find more information here on how to apply for studies at the University of Helsinki.